Coolest Pirate of the Caribbean Party Ideas

 We had lollies and chips on the table and we had two treasure chest cakes filled with lollies and gold chocolate coins.

-I also made up name badges with pirate names example: Joshua Deadly Deeley, Mad Max, Tristan the Terrible.
-I wrote with puff paint on black card and stuck a feather on them and attached a safety pin with masking tape.
+Also, I made up name badges with pirate names example: Joshua Deadly Deeley, Mad Max, Tristan the Terrible.
+I wrote with puff paint on black card and stuck a feather on them.
+And then attached a safety pin on them with masking tape.

 It was a great day; the Pirate of the Caribbean Party was a lot of work but good fun.